adamnfish/quack-stanley/notes.md

 GENERAL
++ enforce at least one other player on game start
 - Rejoin doesn't work for buyer!
 - non-lifecycle errors are sticky
 - additional navigation (e.g. leave game / rejoin from welcome)